For the latest information on group sizes, visit the Groups and gatherings page.

 Using masks - latest advice

-- have COVID-like symptoms such as coughing and sneezing, and need to leave your home for an essential reason (like getting tested, seeking medical help or shopping for essential items like food or medication)
+- have COVID-like symptoms such as coughing and sneezing, and need to leave your home for an essential reason (like getting tested or seeking medical help)

-- are in quarantine or self-isolation and need to leave your home for medical attention
+- are in quarantine or isolation and need to leave your home for medical attention

 This fact sheet outlines further guidance on the use of masks in the ACT.